pgorod/pgorod.github.io/_pages/PowerReplacer.md

 | **Currencies** | Advanced currency formatting. |
 | and **much** more... | |

+### Sand-boxed Security

+Security is not an after-thought.
+Full sand-boxing of Templates is available - you can list allowed tags and filters one by one.
+Only white-listed Template options will be executed.

+### Extensible

+Template functions can be extended in code.
+So you can develop things like...

+* grabbing beautiful Google charts of live data for that customer
+* converting currencies with their live-fetched valuations for the day when the email is being sent
+* complex calculations on your CRM data, delivered with simplicity to the template for presentation
+* consume any external API to get extra live data from your other corporate systems
+* generate time-limited tokens for additional security in tracker links.
+* for deliveries, include up-to-date tracker information from your parcel service.
+* ... and much more!

 ### Calculated Fields

 Oh, did I mention you also get advanced **Calculated fields** 😮 everywhere in SuiteCRM?